CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 We could ask whether this is analogous to like a kind of “Hillel ethical questioning” on the nature of AI-AASs and how they should proceed in the way they interact with their ecosystems.

-But even if we think we don’t need to go that far yet, and we even don’t know how long we can entertain & indulge in that borderline complacent attitude (in any case we doubt it would take as long as 50 years), the mere fact that we have this vacuum developing fast, simply doesn’t exonerate ourselves from at least considering the possibility of granting some degree of “Legal Agent” capacity and status to certain types of AI-AAS.
-That doesn't sound too earth-shattering, at this stage.
+But even if we think we don’t need to go that far yet, and we even don’t know how long we can entertain & indulge in that borderline complacent attitude (in any case we doubt it would take as long as 50 years), the mere fact that we have this vacuum developing fast, simply doesn’t exonerate ourselves _from at least considering the possibility of granting some degree of “Legal Agent” capacity and status to certain types of AI-AAS.
+This on condition that these AI-AAS be adequately engineered, in realtion with equally adequately engineered AALEs._ That doesn't sound too earth-shattering, as we soon enter the 2020's.

 It’s possible that we need some kind of reality-tsunami, brutally unleashed strings of unintended consequences, to start realizing that we can’t anymore deal with legal & ethical consequences of the actions of these AI-AASs by merely relying on the crumple zone’s tenuous connection to the nearest NPI.

 In any case, at some point, a good lawyer might be able to get the judge to exonerate à la Pontius Pilate even the closest NPI involved, and then we start washing our hands above some serious legal & ethical vacuum.

-So, if this is sufficient to argue in favor of streamlining this vacuum, by outfitting this vacuum with a legal framework, then who/what else than this non-NPI AI-AAS should be affixed with the trait of a “Legal Agent” and its characteristics?
+_So, if this is sufficient to argue in favor of streamlining this vacuum, by outfitting this vacuum with a legal framework, then who/what else than this non-NPI AI-AAS should be affixed with the trait of a “Legal Agent” and its characteristics?
+Which isn't saying either that the Principal and the Third Party are NPIs only- they could be other AASs or AASs-extended NPIs, etc._

-Then anyone involved may start pounding on this really nice working topic, and first we’d need to sort out the R4- Roles & Relationships, Rights & Responsibilities, for each party involved: where on the R4 mapping does an AI-AAS sit, that is also a “Legal Agent” etc.
+Then anyone involved may start pounding on this really nice working topic, and first we’d need to sort out the R4- Roles & Relationships, Rights & Responsibilities, for each party involved: where on the R4 mapping does an AI-AAS sit, that is also a “Legal Agent” etc. We can do charts and apply scenario permutations matrix, etc.

 _This isn’t as weird and “fringe” legal analysis as it sounds._ Or maybe it is, and we (Chris) could be totally wrong, but methink it’s a no-brainer that at least some purposedly engineered AI-AASs may eventually be given some trait of “Legal Agent”, then we can see how our current legal & ethical frameworks pan out across existing jurisdictions.
 Or, alternatively, such purposedly engineered AI-AASs would have to be in some way re-attached to an AALE, and that AALE, which itself would have to be engineered accordingly, would be tackled either in the context of an existing Earth-based jurisdiction, or in any new legal localization, construct, and patterns remaining to be invented (think Space-based paradigms, more on this in later editions).

-_**And, to put it in a nutshell with a formula by our AALE colleague Steve who pretty much encapsulates the whole thing:**_

-**... but this is really as much about _designing legal systems_ that make space for (AI-)AASs as much as it is about _designing (AI-)AASs_ so that they acquire attributes, features and behaviours that make them fit for the new legal systems. _Not every AI-AAS can be a Legal Agent; it will have to be designed for that purpose._**

-An interesting sub-plot could be whether and how could and should such AI-AAS-Legal-Agents be then permitted and regulated to practice NPI’s Law & ethical regulatory mechanisms among themselves …
+_**An interesting sub-plot,**_ could be whether and how could and should such AI-AAS-Legal-Agents be then permitted and regulated to practice NPI’s Law & ethical regulatory mechanisms among themselves …

 … doing this at the kind of breadth, scope and speed scale warranted by AI-AAS intrinsic nature, and that an NPI wouldn’t be able to cope and deal with.
 Unless that NPI is extended (enhanced, augmented) by an AI-AAS properly engineered to these legal & ethical effects, in which case what are precisely the engineering specs for these effects.

-Next sub-plot, whether and how should and could new legal & ethical frameworks be designed by AI-AAS to suit themselves (perhaps with some guidance from NPI in the early stages) and at the same time work in harmonious ways that are compatible with and supporting of NPI’s own (human) legal and ethical frameworks …
+_**Next sub-plot,**_ whether and how should and could new legal & ethical frameworks be designed by AI-AAS to suit themselves (perhaps with some guidance from NPI in the early stages) and at the same time work in harmonious ways that are compatible with and supporting of NPI’s own (human) legal and ethical frameworks …

 … and then, in order to achieve that, _**one obligated point of passage might be to sort out how the various bodies of (human) Law figure and converge in a B/L/T/ construct.**_

-_And possibly also include ethical regulatory frameworks as a sort of (set of) additional functions on top of that B/L/T/ construct, in ways that are flexible, adaptable, evolutive, and most importantly, system- and context- dependent, rather than arbitrarily super-imposed._
+_And, in a sort of **advanced notion of B/L/T/ construct-based "checks and balances",** possibly also include contextual and in particular ethical regulatory frameworks, as a sort of (set of) additional (contextual fine tuning) functions on top of that B/L/T/ construct, in ways that are flexible, adaptable, evolutive, and most importantly, system- and context- dependent, built from the ground up, rather than arbitrarily super-imposed in a top-down fashion._

 In Brenden’s words:
 >At some point we will come to understand how the bodies of Law meet {computationally}